Should Nissan Sunny Stage a Comeback?

 Nissan Sunny N16 that was sold between 2005 and 2010

-While Mitsubishi Lancer was never assembled locally, different generations of Nissan Sunny went into local production by Ghandhara.
-But the B14 model that was introduced in the late 90s and the N16 model which was sold between 2005 and 2010 were never able to fare well against the competition and were eventually pulled out of the race.
-Although back in 90s, the B14 Sunny was the only local assembled diesel sedan in Pakistan alongside Toyota Corolla (7th generation), but Ghandhara was able to sell just 951 units (including petrol & diesel models) between 1998 and 2000 compared to Corolla which saw 25,162 units (including petrol & diesel models) sold in the same period.
+While the Mitsubishi Lancer was never assembled locally, different generations of Nissan Sunny went into local production by Ghandhara.
+But the B14 model which was introduced in the late 90s and the N16 model which was sold between 2005 and 2010 were never able to fare well against the competition and were eventually pulled out of the race.
+Although back in the 90s, the B14 Sunny was the only locally assembled diesel sedan in Pakistan alongside the Toyota Corolla (7th generation), but Ghandhara was able to sell just 951 units (including petrol & diesel models) between 1998 and 2000 compared to Corolla which saw 25,162 units (including petrol & diesel models) sold in the same period.

 Nissan Sunny B14 from the late 90s